convox/praxis/docs/getting-started.md

     $ cx deploy

+Reload the site in your browser and verify that the Introduction text has changed.

 ### Run tests

 You can test an app using `cx test`.
 This command will create a temporary application container, deploy the current code to it, and sequentially run the `test:` command specified for each service.
 If a `test:` command is not specified, no tests will be run. `cx test` will abort and pass through any non-zero exit code returned by a test command.